Dreaming About Death Isn't Fun — But It's Not Bad

 Wallace adds that if the dream happens in a hospital, it might mean you have “an unhealthy dependency on your loved one and need to be more responsible and self-reliant in your waking life.”
 A graveyard setting, on the other hand, indicates you’re subconsciously putting the past to rest.

 The final piece to consider?
 How you feel when you wake up.
-“The joyful realization that your loved one is still alive emphasizes that your connection with them is being reborn and renewed, and will help you forge an even stronger bond with them,” Wallace says.
+“The joyful realisation that your loved one is still alive emphasises that your connection with them is being reborn and renewed, and will help you forge an even stronger bond with them,” Wallace says.

 For me, at least, that was true.
 After my nightmare, I could have talked to my mom for hours — though she politely requested a slightly later call time.